 Reach for this book when your child is grappling with the frustration of physical limitations, impulsive behavior, or the challenge of shifting from a high-energy lifestyle to one that requires stillness and internal growth.
 It is a timeless resource for children who struggle to match their big, messy personalities with their desire to be seen as responsible or kind.
 Katy Carr is a relatable, headstrong twelve-year-old whose life changes in an instant following a spinal injury.
 While the 19th-century setting is historical, the emotional weight of her four-year recovery is profoundly modern.
 Parents will appreciate how the story validates the anger and grief of disability while gently modeling how to build a 'School of Pain' into a 'School of Peace.'
 It is an excellent choice for middle-grade readers navigating their own growing pains or learning to empathize with the long-term struggles of others.

 The book deals directly with physical disability and chronic pain.
 The approach is realistic for its era, including the psychological toll of being bedridden.
 While there is a religious undertone (the 'School of Sorrow'), the resolution is hopeful and focuses on character development.
-Note that Katy eventually regains the ability to walk, which may be a point of discussion for children with permanent disabilities.
+The narrative includes Katy regaining the ability to walk, which may be difficult for children with permanent disabilities.
+Be prepared to discuss feelings about the story's resolution and the different experiences people have with disability.

 A spirited 10-year-old who feels 'too much' or is often in trouble for being loud and messy, or a child facing a long medical recovery who needs to see their frustration mirrored and then managed.

-Parents should be aware of the 19th-century 'invalid' culture and may want to explain that medical treatments have changed significantly since the 1870s.
+Parents may want to discuss how medical understanding and treatment of paralysis have changed since the 1870s.
+The book reflects the limited options and social attitudes of the time, which may differ significantly from contemporary perspectives on disability and rehabilitation.
 A parent might see their child acting out in frustration after a physical setback or expressing deep shame after a mistake, and want to offer a story about grace and second chances.

 Younger readers will love the treehouse and sibling games of the first half.
 Older readers (11-12) will better grasp the nuance of Katy's internal struggle to change her temperament.